ga-wdi-lessons/js-events-callbacks/readme.md

 ## Framing (5 minutes / 0:05)

 In order to do things on the client side and give our web applications behavior, we need programmatic access to the HTML and CSS using Javascript.
-Javascript gives us not only the ability to manipulate the **DOM** as we've seen, but also to make it respond to user actions.
-This is where events come in: we can *listen* for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses, and many, many more.
+Javascript gives us not only the ability to manipulate the **DOM**, but also to make it respond to user actions.
+This is where events come in: we can *listen* for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.

 ### User Interaction

-As we write client-side Javascript (javascript that is executed by *our browsers*, as opposed to being executed by a server we are accessing), it is very important to keep the user's actions in mind when designing our app's UI.
+As we write client-side Javascript -- javascript that is executed by *our browsers* -- it is very important to keep the user's actions in mind when designing our app's UI.

 For example, let's say we have a single button on our landing page, we need to write some code that will execute whenever a user clicks on that button.